 Assume it is impossible to prove God does not exist.
 Then the probability that God exists, , however minuscule, is greater than zero—that is, .
 Also assume, as many important physicists and cosmologists do, that (1) the multiverse exists and is composed of an infinite number of independent universes and (2) our current universe is but one of those infinite universes existing in the multiverse.*

-If the probability of the non-existence of God, denoted , in any universe is defined as
+If the probability of the non-existence of God, denoted , in some universe is defined as

 then as the number of universes (n) approaches infinity,